GFCFSF Ingredients and Substitutions

 Powdered Sugar without Corn

-It is important to know that practically all commercially available powdered sugar contains cornstarch, which means if your child is allergic to corn, you must find a corn-free alternative to regular powdered sugar.
+It is important to know that practically all commonly, commercially available powdered sugar contains cornstarch, which means if your child is allergic to corn, you must find a corn-free alternative to regular powdered sugar.

 My family also does not use cornstarch, because corn is now genetically modified in the U.S. But I discovered that it is very easy to make your own powdered sugar.
 Take a spice grinder and put in any kind of granulated sugar.
 Turn it on.
 Voila, instant powdered sugar!